unoti/k8s-flask/README.md

 ```

 # Part 2: Run Flask App in K8s
-In this section we will get our little Flask app running in Kubernetes.
+In this section we will get our Flask app running in Kubernetes.

 References:
 * [K8s Minicube docs, local container images](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-docker-container-image)